Promoting the watching, protecting and enjoying of birds in and around Wimberley, Texas

 • On the first Tuesday of the month, Jesse Huth (jesse@pibird.com, 979-422-7061) leads a bird walk no more than an hour away.
 Meet at the Wimberley Community Center at 7:15 am, and bring $10 to pay for Jesse’s expertise.
 Jesse will be away in April, May and June; walks will resume after that.

-Photo by Cris Peterso
+Photo by Cris Peterson

 An active trip schedule is maintained — excursions have ranged from half-day excursions around Wimberley to an 18-day African safari.
 Check here for information on trips planned by Jesse in 2022.